protofire/eth-cli/README.md

 ### Load contract

 A command similar to `eth repl` is `eth load-contract`.
-It has the same features as the REPL, but it also exposes a `Contract` variable with an instance of the contract you specified, which its name will be inferred from ABI file name so by using `path/to/MyContract.abi` will expose a `MyContract` variable.
+It has the same features as the REPL, but it also exposes a variable with an instance of the contract you specified whose name will be inferred from the ABI file so by using `path/to/MyContract.abi` will expose a `MyContract` variable.
 You do this by passing the address of the contract and a path to its ABI as arguments:

 ```